torkvato/CombatStats-MM67-mod/README.md

 # CombatStats and Convenience MM6-7 mod

 ## Mod features
-CombatStats and Convenience MM7 mod do not affect the gameplay, the game mechanics or difficulties of the original game. \
+CombatStats and Convenience MM67 mod do not affect the gameplay, the game mechanics or difficulties of the original game. \
 Mod requires Grayface's patch and MMExtension, but adds nothing changing the game over this
 Mod can work with any saved game, no need to start a new.
 Saves will be intact if you remove the mod (but why?).\
-Basically,it is the same good old vanilla Might and Magic 7, without any attempts to make the eternal classic more difficult/interesting/new.\
+Basically,it is the same good old vanilla Might and Magic 6/7, without any attempts to make the eternal classic more difficult/interesting/new.\
-MM6 version also exist, link above.

-However, for the convenience and in-depth analyis of the party the following features were introduced:
+Mod works both on MM6 and MM7, with minor differences in features.
+Mod introduces:

 - **Classic Combat log file**
     - Logging every damage dealt (and received), with the timestamp, player, target, damage amount, kind and source (melee, ranged or specific spell)
     - CSV save format, customizable
     - You can do you own parsing and processing, but essential things already implemented in-game
+    - You can manually set up different log files for different save games
 - **In-game combat history**
     -  MM9-style, showing the details of the last dozen party/monsters hits
     -  Colored for ease of use